pingcap/docs/dashboard/dashboard-ops-security.md

 The account system of TiDB Dashboard is consistent with that of TiDB SQL users.
 By default, TiDB's `root` user has no password, so accessing TiDB Dashboard does not require password authentication, which will give the malicious visitor high privileges, including executing privileged SQL statements.

-It is recommended that you set a strong password for TiDB `root` user.
+It is recommended that you set a strong password for the TiDB `root` user.
 See [TiDB User Account Management](/user-account-management.md) for details.
-Alternatively, you can disable TiDB `root` user.
+Alternatively, you can disable the TiDB `root` user.

 ### Create a least-privileged user for TiDB Dashboard